Infineon/IFX007T-Motor-Control/examples/IFX007_BLDC_BEMF/README.md

 # Setup for BEMF Brushlessmotor

-Status: tested, works under specific conditions, some parameters may be adjusted for a different motor, explanation follows.
+Status: tested on Arduino UNO, works well if Dutycyclespeed is not higher than 160, some parameters may be adjusted for a different motor

 Pictures follow.